Build empathy and understanding of family, your own and other people’s, with picture books like these new releases — including two about a new baby.

 New Picture Books about Families (Including a New Baby)

-We Are Family by Patricia Hegarty, illustrated by Ryan Wheatcroft FAMILY
+by Patricia Hegarty, illustrated by Ryan Wheatcroft FAMILY

 Lots of diversity is depicted in the multiple illustrations on each page that show different families and their daily routines, having fun, facing difficulties, and loving each other.
 What a wonderful celebration of families!
 I wish I had a screen shot of the pages to show you as they’re quite lovely.

 This story invites reading aloud with its rain noises — pitter-patter, drip, creak, whoosh.
 The Paddling family loves living in the rain.
 So much that when it gets sunny, they search for a wet spot to go paddling.
 What will happen when it starts to pour rain and their uncle gets lost nearby?
 You’ll love this cozy story about a special, rain-loving family.